 Resource type attributes Description AgentFile (user-defined) Complete name and path of the binary for an agent.
 If you do not specify a value for this attribute, VCS uses the agent binary at the path defined by the AgentDirectory attribute.
-Type and dimension: string-scalar Default = "" AgentPriority Indicates the priority in which the agent process runs. (user-defined) Use only one of the following sets of attributes to configure scheduling class and priority for VCS: AgentClass, AgentPriority, ScriptClass, and ScriptPriority Or Online Class, Caline Priority, FRClass, and FRR insite.
-OnlineClass, OnlinePriority, EPClass, and EPPriority The and disconsists across as a second se Type and dimension: string-scalar Default: 0 AgentReplyTimeout (user-defined) The number of seconds the engine waits to receive a heartbeat from the agent before restarting the agent.
-Type and dimension: integer-scalarDefault: 130 seconds AgentStartTimeout (user-defined) The number of seconds after starting the agent that the engine waits for the initial agent "handshake" before restarting the agent.
-Type and dimension: integer-scalarDefault: 60 seconds
+Type and dimension: string-scalar Default = "" AgentPriority (user-defined) Indicates the priority in which the agent process runs.
+Use only one of the following sets of attributes to configure scheduling class and priority for VCS: AgentClass, AgentPriority, ScriptClass, and ScriptPriority Or OnlineClass, OnlinePriority, EPClass, and EPPriority Type and dimension: string-scalar Default: 0 AgentReplyTimeout (user-defined) The number of seconds the engine waits to receive a heartbeat from the agent before restarting the agent.
+Type and dimension: integer-scalar Default: 130 seconds AgentStartTimeout (user-defined) The number of seconds after starting the agent that the engine waits for the initial agent "handshake" before restarting the agent.
+Type and dimension: integer-scalar Default: 60 seconds